cjerdonek/groome/README.md

 directory templates (i.e. templates for directories of files and subdirectories).

-Why
----

 Project templates are the main use case.
 You can use Groome templates to--

-* decrease the repetitive aspects of starting a new project, and
+* decrease the amount of repetition when starting a new project, and to
 * promote project structure best practices.

-For example, Groome templates can include initial boilerplate like a README, copyright notices, license info, logging configuration, test harness, packaging info, .gitignore, directory hierarchy, etc. -- all while customizing the boilerplate with things like the project name, author, year, etc.
+For example, Groome templates can include initial boilerplate like a README, copyright notices, license info, logging configuration, test harness, packaging info, `.gitignore`, directory hierarchy, etc. -- all while customizing the boilerplate with things like the project name, author, year, etc.

 We encourage you to share your best-practice project structures with others as Groome templates.